-Renowned for making stunning jewelry from woods, fossils, gems and precious metals, Stefano Dimalta doesn’t want his customers to see his pieces as just jewelry, but as unique symbols that will eternalise their most precious memories.
+Renowned for making stunning jewellery from woods, fossils, gems and precious metals, Stefano Dimalta doesn’t want his customers to see his pieces as just jewellery, but as unique symbols that will eternalise their most precious memories.

-Stefano's love affair with jewelry began in a small silver mining town in Mexico, where he mastered ancient silver and gold-smithing techniques.
-He formed his own brand, Dimalta Gioielli, in 2008 after 12 years of experimenting with numerous crafting techniques, jewelry designs, and precious materials.
+Stefano's love affair with jewellery began in a small silver mining town in Mexico, where he mastered ancient silver and gold-smithing techniques.
+He formed his own brand, Dimalta Gioielli, in 2008 after 12 years of experimenting with numerous crafting techniques, jewellery designs, and precious materials.

 In 2008 Dimalta Gioielli went online, Stefano and Irene created a small family company that is open to the world.
 Since then, the company and the production team has grown along with friends committed to work with thousands of happy customers, creating a beautiful working community.

 Irene takes care of the marketing and imagery, Stefano is the designer and producer of every unique piece at Dimalta Gioielli.